On the Energy Efficient Displacement of Random Sensors for Interference and Connectivity: Introduction

-The initial placement of the sensors does not guarantee $(s,v)-IP$ interference requirement since the sensors have been placed randomly according to the arrival times of Poisson processes.
-To attain the requirements that any pair of sensors are separated by a distance of at least $s$ and no two consecutive sensors are placed at distance greater than $v,$ the sensors have to move from their initial location to new position.
+To attain the requirements that any pair of sensors are separated by a distance of at least $s$ and no two consecutive sensors are placed at distance greater than $v,$ the sensors have to move from their initial random location to new position.

-For the case of the half-infinite interval $[0,\infty)$ we define the cost measure {\em $a-$total movement} as follows. \begin{Definition}[$a-$total movement] Let $a>0$ be a constant.
-Suppose that the $i-$th sensor's displacement is equal $|m(i)|.$ The {\em $a-$total movement} is defined as the sum $M_a:= \sum_{i=1}^n |m(i)|^a$. \end{Definition} Motivation for this extended cost metric arises from the fact that the cost of individual sensor displacement may not be linear in this displacement, but rather be dependent on some power of the distance traversed.
-Moreover, the parameter $a$ may well represent various conditions on the barrier: obstacles, lubrication, etc. Therefore, the $a-$total movement is a more realistic metric than the one previously considered $a=1.$